timvieira/blog/content/p-norm-2.md

 ## A little math

-There is a way to avoid overflow on the account of a few large $x_i$.
+There is a way to avoid overflowing because of a few large $x_i$.

 Here's a little fact about p-norms: for any $p$ and $\boldsymbol{x}$
 $$